VladimirMakaev/cqrs-journey-doc/Journey_07_V3Release.markdown

 range of failure conditions if the bounded context as a whole is to maintain its consistent state.

+We also ran performance tests using the [Visual Studio Load Test Feature Pack][loadtest] to analyze response times and identify bottlenecks.
+The team used Visual Studio Load Test to simulate different numbers of users accessing the application, and added additonal tracing into the code to record timing information for detailed analysis.
+As a result of this exercise, the team made a number of changes to the system to optimize its performance.

+> **GaryPersona:** Although in this journey the team did their
+> performance testing and optimization work at the end of the project,
+> it typically makes sense to do this work as you go, addressing
+> performance issues and adding hardening as soon as possible.

+> **MarkusPersona:** Because implementing the CQRS pattern leads to a
+> very clear separation of responsibities for the many different parts
+> that make up the system, we found it relatively easy to add
+> optimizations and hardening because many of the necessary changes were
+> very localized within the system.

 ## Making the RegistrationProcessManager class more resilient to failure

 Typically, a process manager receives incoming events and then, based on